dairycultist/natsucraft/README.md

 ### Mobs

-- Spiders are no longer slowed by cobwebs (can this work serverside only? idk)
+- Spiders are no longer slowed by cobwebs (unsure if this can work serverside only)